project-imprimis/libprimis/doc/engine.md

 Each projectile is given a unique tracking id by the engine, which is set by the time at which the projectile spawns.
 This is the handle by which the projectile can later be identified (such as to find its owner).

+#### 3.2.4 Projectile Time Evolution
+---

+Projectiles in the engine have simple kinematics, as neither gravity nor drag act upon them.
+As such, projectiles move in straight lines at constant speed, and do not drop or slow down over the course of their travel.
+This movement continues until the projectile reaches its `to` point defined in the object or collides with something, after which point it is destroyed.

+Every physics frame, the projectiles owned by the player's own client are checked for collision with players before being checked against the world geometry.
+Those projectiles that collide with players are then eligible to deal damage; projectiles that collide with world geometry are discarded after potentially throwing decals onto nearby surfaces (like burn marks or bullet holes).

+As projectile speeds are defined in cubits per second, multiplication by 8 yields a speed in meters per second.
+As a result, for reference, the speed of sound at standard temperature and pressure (343 m/s) is equivalent to about 2750 cubits/s.

+Since the trajectory of the projectile is parameterized in terms of its end location and its speed, the maximum time in flight must be calculated by the range by the speed.

 # 6 Actors
 ---